 |The Maharashtra CM’s Relief Fund|

-Contributions made to the below authorities are eligible for 100% deduction subject to 10% of adjusted gross total income:
+Contributions made to the following authorities are eligible for 100% deduction subject to a limit equal to 10% of adjusted gross total income:

 - Any approved authority/institution/association established with the objective of promoting family planning